lsfcin/alternative-isometric-perspective/README.md

 Here are some of the features the module offers.

 - **Dual Canvas Perspectives:** You can use top-down isometric or native isometric maps.
 In native isometric mode, you can adjust the scale of the map.
 - **Token Sprite Adjustments:** You can fine-tune the position of the token sprite, as well as its scale.
 Increasing the size of the token automatically increases the size of the sprite.
+You can adjust the token art sprite to be centered even if the token is assymetrical.
 - **Tile Sprite Adjustments:** You can also fine-tune the sprite position and scale, making easy to copy and paste multiple tiles.
 There's also a easy Flip Tile option.
 - **Token Height Visual Cues:** If a token has any elevation, its sprite adjusts to reflect the height, with a round shadow and line sprites being created for clarity.
-- **Dynamic Tile:** If a tile is configured, the position of the token can make a tile invisible.
+- **Dynamic Tile:** If you link a tile to a wall, the position of the token can make the tile invisible, and having a isometric game-like experience.
+- **Auto Sorting Token:** Tokens are automatically ordered, with tokens that are further away appear behind tokens that are closer, based on canvas position.

 ## Configuration Screens